demisto/content/Packs/Phishing/Playbooks/Process_Email_-_Generic_v2_README.md

 Added on this v2 playbook:
 - Uses incident fields and not incident labels.
 - Provides separate paths to "Phishing Alerts".
-- Uses the new "Get Original Email - Generic v2" playbook to retrieve original emails as eml files for both EWS v2 and Microsoft Graph Mail integration.
+- Uses the new "Get Original Email - Generic v2" playbook to retrieve original emails as eml files from the following integrations:
+    * EWS v2
+    * Microsoft Graph Mail integration
+    * Gmail
+    * FireEye EX and FireEye CM
+    * Proofpoint Protection Server
+    * Agari Phishing Defense
+    * Mimecast
 This will assist with parsing the email artifacts in a more efficient way.

 ## Dependencies